cschladetsch/GoogleTakeoutDownloader/Readme.md

 - Downloads are saved with timestamps in the filename
 - The script includes error handling and will skip failed downloads
 - URLs expire after some time - if downloads fail, you may need to get a new URL from Google Takeout and update the job_id
+- If using a virtual environment, remember to activate it before running the script

 ## Error Handling